Legal Advice Centre

 The same routine applies to the Tax and Accountancy Clinic.
 More details are available here with the online form available here.

-Dr Mohammad Ali, Dean of the Royal Docks School of Business & Law, said, “These two free clinics serve the very real and pressing needs of our local community and underscore the University’s mission to offer practical help as East London journeys out of Covid-19 and heads towards better times.”
+Dr Mohammad Ali, Dean of the Royal Docks School of Business and Law, said, "These two free clinics serve the very real and pressing needs of our local community and underscore the University's mission to offer practical help as East London journeys out of COVID-19 and heads towards better times."